codenoble/cache-crispies/README.md

 There are a lot of Rails serializers out there, but there seem to be very few these days that are well maintained and performant.
 The ones that are, tend to lock you into a specific standard for how to format your JSON responses.
 And the idea of introducing breaking API changes across the board to a mature Rails app is daunting, to say the least.

-In additon, incorporating a caching layer (for performance reasons) into your serializers can be difficult unless you do it at a Rails view layer.
+In addition, incorporating a caching layer (for performance reasons) into your serializers can be difficult unless you do it at a Rails view layer.
 And the serialization gems that work at the view layer tend to be slow in comparison to others.
 So it tends to be a one step forward one step back sort of solution.

 In light of all that, this gem was built with these goals in mind:
 1. Be fast